beve-org/beve/README.md

 # Crusher
-*High performance, tagged binary data specification*
+*High performance, tagged binary data specification like JSON.*

-The aim is extremely high transfer performance with excellent flexibility.

-Crusher lightly extends the C++ data layout specification to enable extremely fast tagged binary messaging.

-> Crusher works very much like JSON, allowing partial objects via tags and dynamically sized arrays.
+- Little endian for maximum performance on modern CPUs
+- Maps directly to and from JSON
+- Schema less, fully described, like JSON (can be used to store documents)
+- Efficiently packed

+Crusher is much like CBOR or BSON, but is more space efficient in some cases, and is much faster on modern hardware.

 ## Why Tagged Messages?